brainsatplay/docs/old/docs/guides/getting-started/your-first-app.md

 ## Programming with the `phaser` Component
 #### Linking to Code Files
-If you have ESM files (e.g. with functions) that you'd like to import into a component, you may simply provide URIs linking to those components:
+If you have ESM files (e.g. with functions) that you'd like to import into a plugin, you may simply provide URIs linking to them:

-> **Note:** This will provide the *default* export if available.
+> **Note:** If the *default* export is the only one available, it will replace the enclosing object.
 Otherwise all named exports will be added to the object.

 ```json
 {